anthonycoffey/property-manager-pro/memory-bank/progress.md

     - Implement job querying by Resident, Property, and Organization.
     - Implement service request dispatch to Phoenix.
     - Implement services querying from Phoenix.
-3.  **Custom GPTChat Model Integration:** (Ongoing)
+3.  **Custom GPTChat Model Integration:** (Ongoing) The migration of the rescuelink chatbot into this app is complete.
-    - Integrate chatbot into Resident dashboard.
+    *   Integrate chatbot into Resident dashboard.
-    - Evaluate PM access.
+    *   Evaluate PM access.
 4.  **Dashboard Data Visualizations & Statistics:** (Ongoing)
-    - Implement metrics for all roles using Highcharts, including campaign performance data.
+    *   Implement metrics for all roles using Highcharts, including campaign performance data.
 5.  **Extend `projectRoadmap.md`:** Document detailed plans for the remaining dashboard features and core systems, including the full scope of Invitation Campaigns.

 ## 4. Known Issues & Blockers